Wesleyan-Soft-Robots-Lab/ArduinoMotors/Documentation/Pneumaticbuild.md

 <img width="1271" alt="Screenshot 2024-05-16 at 1 38 58 PM" src="https://github.com/Wesleyan-Soft-Robots-Lab/ArduinoMotors/assets/26982745/0a8036aa-f129-4655-9201-5b5f901baa98">

-In the image, a DC motor is shown, but replacing it with an air valve will work perfectly with the connections we've demonstrated.
+In the image, a DC motor is displayed, but substituting it with an air valve will work seamlessly with the demonstrated connections.
+(Note: This setup shows the connection for a single air valve.
+If additional valves are needed, connect them similarly to different Analog and Digital pins, and update the code accordingly to account for these changes.)

 1. **Arduino Power Supply**: